MatsMoll/aligned/README.md

 ## Examples

-Bellow are some examples of how Aligned can be used.
+Below are some examples of how Aligned can be used.

 ### Aligned UI